How to choose a long term Airbnb

 A few weeks ago I decided to take a leap and spend a month in a new city that I have grown to love – San Diego.
-Right at that moment the research began.
+Right at that moment the research began on how to choose a long term Airbnb.

 Should I sublet someone’s apartment for a month?
 Do I get an Airbnb?
 What neighborhoods should I stay in where I won’t need a car?
 Am I sane for doing this?